gammapy/gamma-cat/README.md

 webpage 'scraping', and the use of robots.
 If you need access to bulk TeVCat data products, please contact the TeVCat team at tevcat@gmail.com

+A second major problem with TeVCat is that there's no version history.
+Updates and corrections happen, but only the maintainers know when that happens and (presumably) what the older values were.

 The goal here is to have a fully open TeV catalog that you can download and use as you like (well, we still require attribution, see next section).

+Open and reproducible research for gamma-ray astronomy!

+The concrete motivation for Christoph Deil to start this catalog in August 2016 was to have a TeV catalog for http://gamma-sky.net , as well as for checks of all sources in the H.E.S.S.
+Galactic plane survey catalog against previous publications.

 ## Terms of use